-Notice is hereby given that the Annual Meeting of Stockholders of Research Frontiers Incorporated (the "Company") will be held at the Company's corporate office located at 240 Crossways Park Drive, Woodbury, New York 11797, on June 13, 2024 at 11:00 A.M., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Research Frontiers Incorporated (the "Company") will be held at the Company's corporate office located at 240 Crossways Park Drive, Woodbury, New York 11797, on June 12, 2025 at 11:00 A.M., local time, for the following purposes:

-- 1. To elect two Class I directors; - 2.
-To ratify the selection of CohnReznick LLP as the independent registered public accountants of the Company for the fiscal year ending December 31, 2024; - 3.
-To vote on an advisory resolution on the Company's executive compensation; - 4.
-To vote on the frequency of future stockholder advisory votes on the Company's executive compensation; and - 5.
+- 1. To elect one Class II director; - 2.
+To ratify the selection of CohnReznick LLP as the independent registered public accountants of the Company for the fiscal year ending December 31, 2025; - 3.
+To adopt an amendment which has been approved by the Board of Directors to the Company's 2019 Equity Incentive Plan to increase the number of shares of Common Stock that may be awarded under the plan by 1,675,000; - 4.
+To vote on an advisory resolution on the Company's executive compensation; - 5.
+To vote on the frequency of future stockholder advisory votes on the Company's executive compensation; and - 6.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on April 18, 2024 as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting or any adjournments thereof.
+The Board of Directors has fixed the close of business on April 18, 2025 as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting or any adjournments thereof.